elusznik/mcp-server-code-execution-mode/ARCHITECTURE.md

 ## Overview

 The bridge runs user-supplied Python inside a **rootless container** and proxies host-managed MCP servers into that sandbox when requested.
-Legacy in-process and RLIMIT-based prototypes remain in `archive/` for reference but are no longer used by the application.
+Historical prototypes with significant security flaws were abandoned rather than archived, serving as lessons for what not to do in secure code execution.

 ## High-Level Flow